 In addition to prevention efforts, Buffalo and Erie County provide a number of services that help those suffering from addiction find recovery.

-The Rapid Evaluation Appropriate Placement (REAP) initiative helps those with opioid and heroin use disorders find streamlined paths toward treatment and recovery.
+The Rapid Evaluation Appropriate Placement (REAP) initiative helps those with opioid and heroin addiction find streamlined paths toward treatment and recovery.
 This initiative aims to keep those with substance use disorders out of jail and instead get them into treatment to reach recovery.
 Volunteers called “Angels” work with individuals and show them the steps needed to start the path to recovery.

 The Erie County Department of Mental Health offers prevention, treatment and rehab services for those with mental health problems, such as developmental disabilities, gambling addiction and substance use disorders.